seandstewart/bardly/bardly/plays/romances/two-noble-kinsmen/uncut.md

 Dispose of this fair gentleman. /

 **Pirithous**
-/ Thanks, Theseus.--
+/ Thanks, Theseus. -
 What e'er you are, y' are mine, and I shall give you
-To a most noble service--to this lady,
+To a most noble service - to this lady,
 This bright young virgin.
 Pray observe her goodness.
 You have honor'd her fair birthday with your virtues,
 And as your due y' are hers.
 Kiss her fair hand, sir.